stephbuon/digital-history/intro-spacy-nlp/README.md

 ### Citation Information

-The Notebook, "Natural Language Processing with spaCy" (intro_spacy.ipynb), was written by Steph Buongiorno, research assistant to Jo Guldi, Associate Professor of History at Southern Methodist University.
+The Notebook, "Natural Language Processing with spaCy" (intro_spacy.ipynb), was written by Steph Buongiorno, research assistant to Jo Guldi and PhD student at Southern Methodist University.